scramlo/code-test-express/README.md

 - Consider whether to map data on API call, or client side.
 - Decided on call.
 Ended up writing the DTOs in a way that made sense to me.
 - Add client folder and frontend framework.
+- Create API layer
+- Create app-level notifications
+- Create UI components
+- Keep logic in one place ( app layer ) In a traditional app I would have probably taken time to use Vuex or create some kind of composables to take care of the logic and keep components view-based.
 - Style components
 - Write tests